-From vertical gardens, to indoor ponds to water elements, indoor gardens can thrive just as easy as if they were outside.
+From vertical gardens to indoor ponds to water elements, indoor gardens can thrive just as easily as if they were outside.
 You can go large or small, just keep adding plants till you feel relaxed.

 A great example of architecture wellness that uses an eco-system on a large scale, is the Amazon Headquarters in Seattle, Washington.
 Designed by NBBJ, we find a giant sphere as part of the campus.

 Used as an office building by day, at night this space transforms into a humid, hot space that allows the plants inside to thrive.
 This unique workspace has 150,000 plants from all over the world, and Amazon has hired a full-time horticulturist.

 We’re starting to see a lot of homebuilders clued into this important element of architecture wellness.
 Open floor plans, built-in wine coolers in the kitchen, and standard appliances like woks and pizza ovens all modernize how people now live.